The Latest

 Michael Aldrich

-Michael Aldrich is Nashville Parent's Managing and Entertainment Editor and a Middle Tennessee arts writer.
-He and his wife, Alison, are the proud parents of 4-year-old Ezra.
+Michael Aldrich is Nashville Parent's Managing Editor and a Middle Tennessee arts writer.
+He and his wife, Alison, are the proud parents of 6-year-old Ezra and 2-year-old Norah.